jupyterhub/jupyterhub/docs/source/index.rst

 Contributing
 ------------

-We want you to contribute to JupyterHub in ways that are most exciting & useful to you.
-We value documentation, testing, bug reporting & code equally, and are glad to have your contributions in whatever form you wish :)
+We welcome you to contribute to JupyterHub in ways that are most exciting & useful to you.
+We value documentation, testing, bug reporting & code equally and are glad to have your contributions in whatever form you wish :)

 Our `Code of Conduct <https://github.com/jupyter/governance/blob/HEAD/conduct/code_of_conduct.md>`_